kyutai-labs/moshi/README.md

 a self-supervised representation from [WavLM](https://arxiv.org/abs/2110.13900).
 Interestingly, while Mimi is fully causal and streaming, it learns to match sufficiently well the non causal representation from WavLM, without introducing any delays.
-Finally, and similary to [EBEN](https://arxiv.org/pdf/2210.14090), Mimi uses only an adversarial training loss, along with feature matching, showing strong improvements in terms of subjective quality despite its low bitrate.
+Finally, and similary to [EBEN](https://arxiv.org/pdf/2210.14090), Mimi uses **only an adversarial training loss**, along with feature matching, showing strong improvements in terms of subjective quality despite its low bitrate.

 <p align="center">